 Four-Layer Filter Body - The ULTRA FIT™ mask utilizes a three-layer filter as well as a fourth-layer cough flap (described below) as part of the main mask body.
 The outer filter layer is a spunbond polypropylene material with excellent fluid resistance.
 The center layer is a electrostatically charged melt blown polypropylene layer for trapping particles, aerosols and droplets.
 The inner filter layer is a spunbond polypropylene material with a soft feel for increased comfort.

 High Breathability - The "gold standard" for high performance disposable masks are N95-designated respirators.
 Although properly fitted N95 respirators provide excellent protection from particle infiltration, they have a significant down side: they become uncomfortable and difficult to breathe through during long wearing periods.
-The ULTRA FIT™ mask is unique, as it both provides a protection from airborne particles approaching that of N95 respirators, but is easy to breathe through and comfortable over long wearing periods.
+The ULTRA FIT™ mask is unique, as it both provides a protection from airborne particles approaching that of N95 respirators, but is easy to breathe through (see ASTM F3502-21 testing breathability data here) and comfortable over long wearing periods.

-Extra Long Nose Wire - The mask incorporates a moldable wire across its top edge that extends nearly all the way to the corners.
-This is an important feature for sealing the entire upper edge to not only reduce leakage, but to virtually eliminate fogging of glasses.
+Extra Long, Unique Nose Wire - The mask incorporates a moldable wire across its top edge that extends nearly all the way to the corners.
+The properties of the wires on the mask have been carefully formulated to allow them to maintain their molded shape with reduced spring back.
+Conventional wires used in most other masks have a greater tendency to spring back after they have been formed to nose and face contours.
+The longer length and reduced spring back as well as the extra flap layer are important features for sealing the entire upper edge to not only reduce leakage, but to virtually eliminate fogging of glasses.
 Although shorter nose wires in conventional masks can form to the shape of the center portion of a nose bridge, a wire that extends to the corners both makes a more complete seal and increases the overall stiffness of the top edge because its ends are more securely anchored to the face by the nearby elastics.

 Foldable Side Wires - This unique ULTRA FIT™ feature allows the sides of the mask to be effectively shortened to better fit smaller faces.
 In combination with the inner cough-trapping flaps, the folded side wires still provide an effective cheek seal, while forming a better mask shape for smaller faces, including children.